netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

           my-custom-class
 ```

 Following is the snippet from an Ingress YAML file where the Ingress class association is depicted.
 In the given example, an Ingress resource named `web-ingress` is associated with the ingress class `my-custom-class`.
-If the Citrix ingress controller is configured to accept `my-custom-class`, it processes this Ingress resource.
+If the Netscaler ingress controller is configured to accept `my-custom-class`, it processes this Ingress resource.

 ```yml
 apiVersion: networking.k8s.io/v1